rasmuskl/blog-hexo-rasmuskl/source/_posts/2009-02-23-code-coverage-what-you-need-to-know.markdown

 ---
 layout: post
-title: "Code Coverage – What You Need To Know"
+title: "Code Coverage - What You Need To Know"
 date: 2009-02-23 00:34:05
-comments: true
-categories: [Code Coverage, Testing]
+tags: [Code Coverage, Testing]
 ---

 People often talk about the percentage of code coverage they have from unit tests, whether it be actual coverage or the goal they or their project have set.
 Having a high coverage percentage is often seen as a quality, but code coverage is not really a metric that gives much value in itself.
 In this post I want to investigate the different types of code coverage that exists and address some of the problems with code coverage.

 ## Types of Code Coverage